Skip navigation

 Terminating/Withdrawing/Merging Your Entity

-To satisfy all requirements to terminate, withdraw or merge your entity, first submit these items to the Comptroller’s office.
+To satisfy all tax filing requirements to terminate, withdraw or merge your entity, submit these items to the Comptroller’s office.

 Step 1.
-File any Annual Franchise Tax and (Public or Ownership) Information Report forms.
+File all outstanding annual Franchise Tax and Public/Ownership Information Reports.

-Step 2.
-Pay any tax, penalty and interest payments due.
+Step 3.
+Pay any tax, penalty and interest due.

 Converting Your Entity